Packaging, Sorting, Grouping and Labeling Instructions

 - Before you close the box, place on top of the photos, either a printed copy of your order invoice or a piece of paper with all of your contact information and the order number on it.

 - Using proper packing tape, securely tape the box.
 Do not use masking tape or invisible tape (Scotch tape).
 Please do your best to ensure the box will not open during shipping.

-- We recommend adding a signature confirmation service.
-This way the carrier should pay closer attention to the package and you will have proof that we received it.
+- Adding a signature confirmation service may get the carrier to pay closer attention to the package and it shows that we received it.